Romantic Beach Picnics are THE solution to making Valentine’s Day special for your other half.

 - Wedges of rockmelon, honeydew melon, or watermelon

 - Chocolate.
-You can’t go wrong with chocolate, especially the old favourite Cadbury Dairy Milk
+You can’t go wrong with chocolate, especially the old favourite Cadbury's Dairy Milk

 MORE fun picnic ideas for couples

 When the eating is done, and it’s time to relax on your picnic rugs here’s a few fun ideas to enjoy together.